 The UKCP18 exploratory extended time-mean sea level projections are provided as spatially a continuous dataset around the UK coastline for the period 2007-2300.
 These exploratory projections have been devised to be used seamlessly with the UKCP18 21st Century projections and provide very similar values for the period up to 2100.
-Users should be aware that post-2100 projections have a far greater degree of uncertainty than the 21st Century projections, and should therefore be treated as illustrative of the potential future changes.
-Note in particular than we cannot currently rule out substantially larger sea level rise in the coming centuries than is represented in the projections presented here.
+Users should be aware that post-2100 projections have a far greater degree of uncertainty than the 21st Century projections and should therefore be treated as illustrative of the potential future changes.
+Note that we cannot rule out substantially larger sea level rise in the coming centuries than is represented in the projections presented here.
 The data consist of annual time series of the projected change in the time-mean coastal water level relative to the average value for the period 1981-2000.
 Projections are available for the RCP2.6, RCP4.5 and RCP8.5 climate change scenarios (Meinshausen et al, 2011).
-As with the 21st Century projections, a lower, central and upper estimate of the projected sea level change is provided based on process-based model uncertainty.
+As with the 21st Century projections, nine percentiles are provided to characterise the projection uncertainty, based on underlying modelling uncertainty.
 However, users should view these uncertainties with a much lower degree of confidence for the period post-2100.

 No news update for this record

 Public data: access to these data is available to both registered and non-registered users.

 Use of these data is covered by the following licence: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/.
 When using these data you must cite them correctly using the citation given on the CEDA Data Catalogue record.